Grades we stock:

 A number of the technical shortcomings of standard stainless steels on the market (namely austenitic and ferritic) were overcome with the creation of duplex stainless steel.
 Both traditional steels have low yield strength, ferritic steels have poor low temperature toughness, and austenitic steels have a very low resistance to stress corrosion cracking.

 Duplex stainless has a microstructure which is split roughly 50:50 between austenite and ferrite and balancing of these phases provides the following benefits:

-- Higher strength which is around twice that of Type 304 austenitic stainless steel.
+o Higher yield strength which is around twice that of type 304 austenitic stainless steel.
 This leads to reduced plate thicknesses being used in fabrications reducing the weight which is of particular significance in items such as pressure vessels, storage tanks, and structural applications such as bridges

-The PREN is obtained by applying a mathematical formula to the chemical composition of a steel so that PREN = %Cr + (3.3 x %Mo) + (16 x %N).
-Using this formula our 31803 Duplex stainless has a PREN of 35 which when compared with the PREN of Type 304 and Type 316 (18 and 24 respectively) demonstrates its superior corrosion resistance.
+While there are several mathematical formulas to calculate the PREN, the most commonly used is PREN = %Cr + (3.3 x %Mo) + (16 x %N).
+Using this formula our 31803 duplex stainless has a PREN of 35 which when compared with the PREN of type 304 and type 316 (18 and 24 respectively) demonstrates its superior corrosion resistance.

 Duplex Stainless Steel Plate

 Brown McFarlane holds a comprehensive stock of duplex stainless steel plate in material grades S31803, S32205, and 1.4462 manufactured by Western European steel makers and third party certified to EN 10204 3.2.
 All plates in stock are also certified in accordance with NORSOK MDS D45.